cosc2336-ds-alg/assg09/README.md

 ## Task 1: Implement `LStack` missing `push()` and `pop()` Methods

-As usual make sure that you create Task 1 issue on GitHub and are ready to create your Pull request for this assignment before beginning.
+As usual make sure that you create Task 1 issue on GitHub and have linked the issue to the `Feedback` pull request.

 Also as usual, you should be practicing incremental development.
 Add the function prototypes for `push()` and `pop()` to the `LStack.hpp` header file, and add in stub implementations that do nothing (these are both void functions) in the `LStack.cpp` implementation file.
-You should be able to uncomment the first set of test cases in the `assg-tests-LStack.cpp` file and compile the project and run the tests before beginning to implement push and pop.
+You should be able to uncomment the first set of test cases in the `test-LStack.cpp` file and compile the project and run the tests before beginning to implement push and pop.

 The `push()` function as we mentioned above is doing the same as the